jgeller112/cogsci_researchmethod/content/home/syllabus_1.md

 # Required Texts

-The following books are required (They are both free)).
-In addition, I will be supplementing with articles that I will post on Canvas and the course website.
+The following books are required (both are provided for free).
+In addition, I will be supplementing the textbook with articles that I will post on Canvas and the course website.

   - Jhangiani, R. S., Chiang, I.-C. A., Cuttler, C., & Leighton, D. C. (2019).
-Research Methods in Psychology.         https://doi.org/10.17605/OSF.IO/HF7DQ https://kpu.pressbooks.pub/psychmethods4e/.
+Research Methods in Psychology.       https://doi.org/10.17605/OSF.IO/HF7DQ

   - Peirce, J., & MacAskill, M. (2018).
 Building Experiments in PsychoPy (1st edition).
-SAGE Publications Ltd.         (https://drive.google.com/file/d/1JVPM8aRq9d1xuQutJgg8klmUO0PEf8Yd/view?usp=sharing)
+SAGE Publications Ltd.

 # Canvas Site

-I have created a website for the course (https://cogscimethods.netlify.app/).
-Much of the material needed for the course will be available on the website.
-I will also post things to the Rutgers Canvas page--the preferred learning management system at Rutgers.
+Much of the material needed for the course will be available on Rutgers Canvas, the preferred learning management system at Rutgers.
 You will need a Rutgers NetID to enter Canvas.
 To access the course material, go to https://canvas.rutgers.edu/.

+In addition, I have created a website that will host all the materials for this class.

 # Course Policies

 ## Assignments & Grading

-- **20%** (Assignments) You will complete five main assignments related to the material covered in class and related to your final research project.
-While this is a group project, all members of a group are expected to turn all assignments.
+- **20%** (Assignments) You will complete several assignments related to the material covered in class and related to your final research project.
+While this is a group project, all members of a group are expected to turn in a preregistration,IRB, and a programmed experiment.
 Each assignment below is worth 15 points each.
 The schedule lists the due dates for each assignment.
-The assignments will aid in the completion of the final project.
+The assignments are critical to the final project.

     -  Group Project Proposal: Your group will need submit a short 1-page research proposal.
 This proposal should summarize the paper you want to replicate and what, if anything, you want to add to the study before you start implementing and collecting data.
 This is due by 12pm on Sept 27, 2018 (Canvas submission).

-    - IRB: Although student research projects are covered by the IRB,  the ethicical implications of your research project is important.
-To this end, you will become CITI certified and also fill out a IRB .
-In order to get full points, you will have to do submit your CITI training certificate (basic behavioral and social research) and submit IRB.
+    - CITI Training and IRB.
+Although student research projects are covered by the IRB, the ethicical implications of your research project are important.
+To this end, you will become CITI certified and will also fill out a IRB .
+In order to get full points, you will have to do submit your CITI training certificate (basic behavioral and social research) and submit the IRB to me.

     - Preregistration.
-After you have gottten you topic approved, you will preregister your experiment (we will dicuss what this is in class).
+After you have gottten you topic approved, you will pregresiter your experiment (we will dicuss what this is in class).
 The preregistration should be two primary parts: (1) background and (2) an analysis plan.
 The background does not need to be lengthy, 2 pages or less, enough information for me to give you feedback on the big idea and feasibility before you get too far along.
 I will not grade the preregistration for being correct or accurate; I will only grade it for being complete (i.e., if  you answer all the questions but some of your answers are wrong or don’t make sense, you will still get full credit).
 The preregistration is meant to be an opportunity to get feedback from me early so that you can assess feasibility and develop the idea into a strong final presentation the whole class can benefit from.
 Structure the background section of your preregistration with the headings below and answer all questions in short paragraphs or bullet form.
 This does not need to be written like a paper or essay – you can simply paste these questions into a word document and answer them.
 Once you have settled on your more specific research questions and hypotheses, the next step is to develop a detailed analysis plan.
 A detailed analysis plan can be used to preregister your study on the Open Science Framework (https://osf.io), and makes clear the delineation between confirmatory and exploratory analyses in your final project.
 For more information about preregistration see: http://help.osf.io/m/registrations/l/546603-create-a-preregistration.
 This analysis plan does not need to be more than a few pages.
 Importantly, it is an opportunity to get feedback on your plan, before you start analyzing the data.
 This will help you develop a strong, final demonstration and hopefully a paper you can later pursue for publication.
 Structure your analysis plan to answer the questions below.
 Like the background section, you can just answer the questions, you do not need to write an essay.

       - Components of the preregistration: